FDio/csit/resources/job_specs/report_iterative/3n-snr/vpp-mrr-00.md

 1c AND imix AND mrr AND e822cq AND drv_vfio_pci AND ethip4udpwireguard1000tnlhwasync-ip4base
 2c AND imix AND mrr AND e822cq AND drv_vfio_pci AND ethip4udpwireguard1000tnlhwasync-ip4base
 4c AND imix AND mrr AND e822cq AND drv_vfio_pci AND ethip4udpwireguard1000tnlhwasync-ip4base
+##### ethip4gtpusw-ip4base-reassembly
+1c AND 1518b AND mrr AND e822cq AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
+2c AND 1518b AND mrr AND e822cq AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
+4c AND 1518b AND mrr AND e822cq AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
 ## ./ip6
 ### intel-e822cq
 #### dpdk-vfio-pci